nmahmudova/ADE-LLM/ADE-LLM-S/README.md

 ### 9. Running Tests on Your Own Real-World Event Log

-You can perform semantic anomaly detection on your own `.xes` event logs using our fine-tuned model (`llama-13b-int4-dolly`).
+You can perform semantic anomaly detection on your own `.xes` event logs using our fine-tuned model (`llama-fine-tuned`).
 From the root directory, run:

 ```bash
 python test_realLog.py --data_path dataset/BPIC20_PermitLog.xes